EmanWiens/hackmaster/ReadMe.txt

 The Presentation package contains the files:
-•MainActivity.java - Tracks player input and updates the screen.
+•MainActivity.java - Tracks player input.
 •MusicManager.java - Selects the music to be played.
+•render.java - Controls and updates the screen.
 •SplashActivity.java - Loading screen for the app.

 The project also contains test packages that mirrors the packages listed above.
-The test packages are located in hackmaster/app/src/test/java/HackMasterTest/
+The test packages are located in hackmaster/app/src/test/java/hackmasterTest/

 Log File